 Art is all around us.
-You may see colorful murals covering buildings or hear music blasting through open windows.
-The artists behind these pieces often try to tell their stories.
+You may see colorful murals or hear music blasting.
+The artists behind these pieces often try to tell stories.
 Art has long told the stories of Black history too.
 Musicians sang songs about enslaved people.
 Black heroes crafted art about their experiences.
-Let’s dance through the pages of Black history.
+Let’s dance through Black history.

 “The caged bird sings of freedom.”
 Maya Angelou wrote those words.
 She penned more than 30 books.
-Angelou worked in the arts for more than 60 years.
-She spoke about race and never giving up.
-A famous poem of Angelou’s is called “Still I Rise.”
-In the poem, Angelou insists that nothing can hold her back, not even her skin color.
+Angelou spoke about race.
+“Still I Rise” is a famous Angelou poem.
+In the poem, Angelou insists that nothing can hold her back.
 The piece ends with these lines:

 I am the dream and the hope of the slave.